minio/docs/source/includes/container/steps-configure-keycloak-identity-management.rst

 Check the :ref:`MinIO server logs <minio-logging>` and verify that startup succeeded with no errors related to the Keycloak configuration.

-If you attempt to log in with the Console, you should now see an (SSO) button using the configured :guilabel:`Display Name`.

-Specify a configured user and attempt to log in.
-MinIO should automatically redirect you to the Keycloak login entry.
-Upon successful authentication, Keycloak should redirect you back to the MinIO Console.

 8) Generate Application Credentials using the Security Token Service (STS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~